guacsec/guac/.github/ISSUE_TEMPLATE/bug_report_trust.md

 ---
-name: Bug report not matching other categories
+name: Bug report for issues related to trust information
-about: Create a report to help us improve
+about: Create a report related to trust information
-title: "[bug] FILL THIS IN"
+title: "[ingestion bug] FILL THIS IN"
-labels: bug
+labels: bug, trust
 assignees: ""
 ---